When You Know There Is More: How Brenda Battle Learned to Read the Seasons of Her Career

 and trust.

-let me just throw a story on
+just throw a story on there,

-make this up.
+And this, I can't make this up.

 I cannot make this up.